 PGC has previously received authorization (circa 1994) to remove accumulated sediments from DSL and Corps of Engineers.
 The yard debris area was utilized to fill several sediment bags, with scuba divers operating a suction hose.
 The contractor was only a week into such work and it was obvious that approach was not sufficient to effectively remove the sediment.
-That is, the volume of sediment was 30 to 50 times greater than the capacity of the equipment and sediment bags.
+That is, the volume of sediment was likely 30 to 50 times greater than the capacity of the equipment and sediment bags.
 Additionally, the labor involved was no match for the task - formal excavation or dredging was acknowledged as the only means to remove the accumulated sediment.
 Recently, PGC became aware the sediment accumulation since 1994 was reducing the capacity of the irrigation intake pipe and cause damage to the irrigation system (in-line sediment results in accelerated pipe deterioration and lower water pressure).
+PGC seeks to have the sediments removed and commence repairs to their irrigation system (damaged by the sediment uptake).

-Need For Sediment Removal

-The sediment removal from the irrigation pond resolves a critical need for sufficient water storage for golf course watering of tees, fairways and greens.
+Need For Sediment Removal: The sediment removal from the irrigation pond resolves a critical need for sufficient water storage for golf course watering of tees, fairways and greens.
 Without such removal, the golf course must construct another pond or reservoir to hold 3 to 5 acre-feet of water (due to ongoing accumulation of sediment).
 See alternatives analysis for detailed discussion.
 The sediment removal will also have a water quality benefit to Woods and Fanno Creeks, since deeper water in the pond (sans sediment) reduces water temperature prior to overflowing to the creek.
 Lower water temperatures provide better habitat for fish rearing and spawning.
 Such benefit is particularly pronounced in spring and autumn when Fanno Creek is sustained by rainfall and urban runoff (creek flow is minimal in summer due to naturally dry conditions in July, August and September).
+The sediment removal will also create more opportunity for sediment trapping in the irrigation pond.
 In contrast, an irrigation pond nearly full of accumulated sediment will eventually pass sediment through, then increase turbidity and sedimentation within Fanno Creek.